Avyy32/Feedback-Intelligence-API/README.md

 # 🧠 Feedback Intelligence API (AI/ML Backend)

-This project is a **Machine Learning–powered backend API** that analyzes customer feedback text and classifies it into meaningful business categories, along with a confidence score.
+A **Machine Learning–powered backend API** that analyzes customer feedback text and classifies it into meaningful business categories, along with a confidence score.

-It is designed to demonstrate how **AI models can be safely integrated into real-world backend systems**.
+This project demonstrates how **AI models can be safely integrated into real-world backend systems** using confidence-aware predictions.

 ---